styleguidist/react-styleguidist/docs/Configuration.md

 #### `compilerConfig`

-Type: `Object`, optional, default: `{ objectAssign: 'Object.assign' }`
+Type: `Object`, default: `{ objectAssign: 'Object.assign' }`

-Styleguidist currently uses [`bublé`](https://buble.surge.sh/guide/) to run ES6 code on the frontend.
-This config object will be added as the second argument for `buble.transform`
+Styleguidist uses [Bublé](https://buble.surge.sh/guide/) to run ES6 code on the frontend.
+This config object will be added as the second argument for `buble.transform`.

 #### `components`